karlhulme/sengi/readme.md

 A client can also supply a user object.
 This should be in the format that Sengi expects, and is established when it is created, via the `userSchema` property.
 This user object will then be made available to doc type methods so you can determine on a per-request basis whether to complete the request.

+It's valuable to provide a `getIdFromUser` function to the Sengi engine constructor.
+This allows the engine to correctly set the `docCreatedByUserId` and `docLastUpdatedByUserId` fields on documents as they are created and updated.

 ## Database Guidance